Melwin Cedeño

-Melwin Cedeño (born December 27, 1964) is a Puerto Rican actor, comedian, host, and dancer.
+Melwin Cedeño (born in Ponce) is a Puerto Rican actor, comedian, host, and dancer.
 Cedeño is better known for his comedic performance as Chevy.

 Early years and studies

 Melwin Cedeño was raised in Santa Isabel, Puerto Rico.
 His parents are Noel Cedeño and Lilina Irizarry.
 During childhood, he enjoyed making people laugh and admitted he was frequently "kicked out of school for making jokes in the classroom".
 Cedeño began to pursue pre-med studies at the Pontifical Catholic University of Puerto Rico in Ponce.
 However, he dropped out, and moved to study Drama at the University of Puerto Rico in Rio Piedras.